BedrockStreaming/GuzzleHttpBundle/README.md

 > For older Symfony versions, you can try to install an older version of this bundle.

-If you don't use Symfony Flex, register the bundle in your kernel :
+If you don't use Symfony Flex, register the bundle in your kernel:

 ```php